NIFTy-PPL/JAXbind/paper/paper.md

     out[0][()] = x2**2 * dx1 + 2 * x1 * x2 * dx2
 ```

-The vector-Jacobian product `vjp` in JAX is the linear transposed of the Jacobian-vector product.
+The vector-Jacobian product `vjp` in JAX is the linear transpose of the Jacobian-vector product.
 In mathematical nomenclature this is the pullback $(\partial f(x))^{T}: T_{f(x)}Y \mapsto T_x X$ of $f$.
-Analogously to `jvp`, the user has to implement this function as JAX cannot automatically construct it.
+Analogously to the `jvp`, the user has to implement this function as JAX cannot automatically construct it.
 For our example function, the vector-Jacobian product is $(\partial f(x_1,x_2))^{T}(dy) = (x_2^2dy, 2x_1x_2dy)$.

 ```python